Automatically Keep Pumps Running with a Backup Generator to Prevent Mold and Water Damage from Flooding

 An essential part of any sump pump system is an emergency pump that operates off a battery.
 These pumps provide more than backup during a power outage, they keep your basement dry in the event the main pump fails―not an uncommon occurrence.
 They are especially important in finished basements where damage from flooding may easily run thousands of dollars.

-Battery operated sump pumps are an essential compliment to portable generators.
+Battery operated sump pumps are an essential compliment to emergency portable generators.
 They give the homeowner time to get home from work and start the generator.
 Most battery backup pumps will operate for up to seven hours or longer provided the battery is in good condition.
 Older batteries will not last as long.

 The battery operated backup pump uses a deep-cycle battery connected to a maintenance charger.
 The charger keeps the battery at peak charge when it is not being used.
 The pump itself sits above the main pump and only operates if the water level rises above the point where the main pump starts and empties the pit.
 It pumps water through the same pipes as the main pump.
 Installation will take a professional about an hour, and a do-it-yourself handyman experienced in plumbing will need two to three hours.